engula/engula/docs/design.md

 ## Shard management

 Shards are created when collections are created.
-Shards in the same group can be split or merged.
+Shards of the same collection in the same group can be split or merged.
 Shards can also be moved among different groups.

 Groups contain the single point of truth about shards?

+### Add a shard

+To add a shard, the root group sends a shard descriptor to a data group.
+The data group then replicates the shard descriptor to its replicas.

 ## Database management